 Adding organic materials, such as our Coco-Fiber Potting Medium and compost will improve most every soil type.
 Organic materials bind sandy soil particles so they retain moisture and nutrients better.
 They also break apart clay and silt particles, so that water can infiltrate and roots can spread.

 Fertilizing is an excellent way to replenish the natural nutrients in your plant’s soil.
-We recommend using Stark® Bro’s Blackberry and Bramble Fertilizer, which is specifically formulated for blackberries.
+We recommend using Stark® Bro’s Blackberry and Bramble Fertilizer, which is specifically formulated for blackberries and brambles.

 Every plant has the future potential for disease and insect damage.
 Factors such as location and weather will play a part in which issues your plants encounters.
 If available, disease-resistant varieties are the best option for easy care; and for all types of plants, proper maintenance (such as watering, pruning, spraying, weeding, and cleanup) can help keep most insects and diseases at bay.